 Relationships with prospective or existing suppliers, contractors, customers, competitors or regulators must not affect the independent and sound judgment on behalf of the Company.
 Directors & the senior management personnel are required to disclose to the Board any situation that may be, or appear to be, a conflict of interest.
 When in doubt, disclose.

 The Directors and Senior Management personnel shall acquire appropriate knowledge of the legal requirements relating to their duties sufficient to enable them to perform their obligations diligently.
 The Directors and Senior Management personnel shall also comply with the policies and SOPs of the Company to the extent applicable to them including but not limited to compliance with Prohibition of Insider Trading policy of the Company.

 Duties of independent directors

-- seek appropriate clarification or amplification of information and, where necessary, take and follow appropriate professional advice and opinion of outside experts at the expense of the company;
+- Seek appropriate clarification or escalation of information and, where necessary, take and follow appropriate professional advice and opinion of outside experts at the expense of the company;

-- participate constructively and actively in the committees of the Board in which they are chairpersons or members;
+- Participate constructively and actively in the committees of the Board in which they may be chairpersons or members;

-- acting within his authority, assist in protecting the legitimate interests of the company, shareholders and its employees;
+- Acting within his/her authority, assist in protecting the legitimate interests of the company, shareholders and its employees;

 Corporate Disclosure Policy